JariKooij/youtube-downloader/README.md

 # youtube-downloader
-A simple youtube downoader with python and pytube
+A simple youtube downloader with python and pytube